-Activities that help stimulate the construction and operation of projects that aim to capture and geologically store CO2 in an environmentally safe manner (CCS)
+- Activities that help stimulate the construction and operation of projects that aim at environmentally safe capture and geological storage of CO2 (CCS).

-The possible eligible applications for the projects are very varied:
+With regard to the possible eligible applications for projects, they are very varied:

-New products that save emissions in their use
+- New products that save emissions in use